Operation CHAOS, also known as MHCHAOS, was a covert espionage project ran by the Central

 intelligence on their activities, finances and infrastructure.
 Information gathered would be shared

-with CHAOS to assist in their goal of assessing foreign influence on domestic dissent.
+with Operation CHAOS to assist in their goal of assessing foreign influence on domestic dissent.

-Beginning in 1967, Project RESISTANCE worked alongside its twin program, MERRIMAC to
+Beginning in 1967, Project RESISTANCE worked alongside its twin program, Project MERRIMAC to

 prevent threats to CIA facilities and personnel across the U.S.